-The collective burden rare diseases place on patients, their caregivers, and health systems is significant.
-In an effort to make an impact, we have been a pioneer in the rare disease space, committed to addressing the critical unmet need that still exists in rare diseases.
+The collective burden rare diseases place on patients, their caregivers, and healthcare systems is significant.
+In an effort to make an impact, Sanofi Genzyme has been a pioneer in the rare disease space, committed to addressing the critical unmet need that still exists in rare diseases.
 Our goal is to provide physician and patient access to tools, knowledge and resources that will lead to timely and appropriate diagnosis.

 Across the globe, we support programs that help people with limb-girdle muscle weakness, like Sandra experienced, gain access to next-generation sequencing genetic testing.